History of Brazil: Sixth Republic (1985–present)

 During the Bolsonaro government, Brazil reached 33 million people suffering from hunger, a number that less than 2 years earlier was 19.1 million, also during his government, Brazil became the second country with the most deaths from COVID-19, more than 670,000 deaths with more than 30 million infections were reported.

 Several allegations of corruption erupted in the Bolsonaro government, such as Covaxgate, the "Tractorgate"(Tratoraço in Portuguese), and the "Bolsolão do MEC".

+On January 1, 2023, Luiz Inácio Lula da Silva returned to the office of the presidency, becoming the 39th president of Brazil.

 Religious change

 Until recently Catholicism was overwhelmingly dominant.
-Rapid change in the 21st century has led to a growth in secularism (no religious affiliation).
+Rapid change in the 21st century has led to a growth in secularism.
 Just as dramatic is the sudden rise of evangelical Protestantism to over 22% of the population.
 The 2010 census indicates that fewer than 65% of Brazilians consider themselves Catholic, down from 90% in 1970.
 The decline is associated with falling birth rates to one of Latin America's lowest at 1.83 children per woman, which is below replacement levels.
-It has led Cardinal Cláudio Hummes to comment, "We wonder with anxiety: how long will Brazil remain a Catholic country?"
+It has led Cardinal Cláudio Hummes to comment, "We wonder with anxiety: how long will Brazil remain a Catholic country?".